with the OSC

 Step 3: During Your Appointment

 - Your initial meeting is typically a one-on-one conversation with the OSC staff member who sent the letter instructing you to schedule a meeting.
-The person you meet with is skilled at interacting with college students, handling cases like yours, and creating learning from similar situations.
-The person you meet with is not an attorney or a police officer.
-The initial meeting is educational, not adversarial.

 - At the conclusion of the meeting, next steps will be identified and clearly explained.